 5. Thorpeness Regatta and Fireworks

-Come to Thorpeness Meare for this sailing spectacular for children and grown-ups alike on Friday 19th August from 10am.
+Come to Thorpeness Meare for this sailing spectacular for children and grown-ups alike on Friday 25th August 2017.

 The Meare opened in June 1913 and the first impromptu Regatta took place on the August Bank Holiday.
 The annual tradition continues with sailing events including canoeing and kayaking for children under sixteen years of age.